gourmet organic garlic

 Harvesting Garlic

 A few weeks before harvesting stop watering the garlic.
-Different growers have different rules of thumb regarding the best time to harvest:
+Different growers have different rules of thumb regarding the best time to harvest.
 The dying back of the leaves is only an approximate indicator.

-Inspect a few bulbs in the ground by carefully scraping away the dirt.
-Pull the garlic from the ground when the bulb has reached a good size and before the wrappers begin to deteriorate or the bulbs begin to split open.
+Lift the garlic from the ground when the bulb has reached a good size and before the wrappers begin to deteriorate or the bulbs begin to split open.
 If a bulb is not well-wrapped, and the skins on the cloves are not intact, the garlic will not keep well.
 Learning exactly when to stop watering and when to harvest is a matter of judgment that comes with experience.

-We have a late spring and in our location we begin harvesting our earliest varieties in mid to late July.
-The main harvest continues into August, with the late varieties and spring planted beds being harvested in late August.
-We use a flat, narrow-bladed shovel to loosen the ground beside the garlic - we pierce fewer bulbs with it than we did with a fork - and pull the plants by hand.
+We use a flat, narrow-bladed shovel to loosen the ground beside the garlic - we pierce fewer bulbs with it than we did with a fork - and lift the plants by hand.
 Be careful as garlic bruises easily.

 Managing Garlic Beds for Pests and Disease